Return to Home Page

 Looking back to 808m top:

-The ascent of Lord Reay’s seat is quite straight-forward.
+The ascent of Lord Reay’s seat is straight-forward.
 On reaching the rocks towards the top if you want to avoid scrambling keep a look out for a path to the left.
 The ridge to the 869m top is easy.
-Views of the A’ Ch’eir Ghorm ridge are impressive as are the views West across barren, flat ground containing dozens of lochans.
+Views of the A’ Ch’eir Ghorm ridge are impressive as are the views West across barren, flat ground with dozens of lochans.

 Looking towards 869m top of Foinaven from top of Lord Reay’s seat: